editadzaferagic/data-science-portfolio/product-classification-ml/README.md

 This project focuses on building a machine learning model to automatically classify products into categories based on their titles.

-It simulates a real-world business scenario where an e-commerce platform needs to categorize thousands of products efficiently and accurately.
+It simulates a real-world e-commerce scenario where thousands of products need to be categorized efficiently and accurately.

 ---